-These families need time, resources, and help with their kids while they work toward making the changes needed for their children to return home.
-Excitingly, more than 70 percent of children who enter foster care will one day get to return to a member of their original family.
-It’s imperative that we do everything possible to encourage those birth families to get the help they need.
+Families whose children are in foster care need time, resources, and help with their kids while they work toward making the changes needed for their children to return home.
+Excitingly, more than 70 percent of children who enter foster care will get to return to a member of their original family.